joebritt/usb2cmi_lightpen/README.md

   <img src="interface_photos/V2/IMG_20170923_110217.jpg" width="550" title="Version 2">
 </p>

+# Basic Idea

+When in use, the interface generates lightpen emulation signals that make the CMI video hardware "think" a lightpen is there.
+The signals are generated to create a small (smaller than is normal with the real lightpen) cursor on the screen.

+Moving the mouse, you will see the on-screen cursor track the mouse movement.

+Clicking the left button (or button, if it's a 1-button mouse) is like touching the tip of the real lightpen.

+If the mouse has a right button, clicking it will toggle the cursor off and on.

+If a real lightpen is fitted to the VDU, it will continue to work in conjunction with the mouse.
+Normally, the mouse cursor will be shown on the screen.
+If you bring the lightpen to the screen, the lightpen cursor will appear and the mouse cursor will disappear.
+You can then interact using the lightpen as normal.
+When you move the lightpen away from the screen, the mouse cursor will reappear.

+# Version 1

+V1 is the original external box style interface.
+It is powered by a 5V AC adapter.

+Both versions have 2 LEDs.
+These are used to show the status of the video signal (flashes if no video detected) and presence of a mouse (flashes if no mouse detected).

+V1 has an RCA jack which provides unbuffered access to the CMI video signal.
+Since it is unbuffered, the legacy VDU cannot (normally) be used at the same time as the RCA jack.
+(V2 buffers the video signal to allow this use case.)

+# Version 2

+V2 is an updated version that fits completely inside the CMI.
+It is the same core hardware design.

+Differences:
+  - No AC power supply needed, it is powered from 5V that is tapped from the CMI front panel board
+  - RCA jack provides a buffered CMI video signal, so it and the VDU may be used simultaneously
+  - Video RCA jack and USB connector are routed to a panel that mounts to the CMI bottom pan
+  - laser-cut "wings" attach to the interface board and let it occupy an unused CMI slot

+The CMI Series I and II have a slightly different connection to the front panel board.
+On those machines, an adapter board is used to convert to a IIX-style connector that the interface board can connect to.

 ## Firmware

 Some work will be needed to get the code to build with the latest Microchip MPLAB X tools,